realworldocaml/book/other-notes/00-outline.md

         This chapter will be about how to program with side-effects in OCaml.
       - Introduce references and show how to use them.
-Describe OCaml's support for imperative code, including for and while loops and sequencing operations with semicolons.
+Describe OCaml's support for imperative code, including `for` and `while` loops and sequencing operations with semicolons.
       - Discuss records in more detail, including an explanation of mutable record fields.
       - Discuss OCaml's other mutable datastructures including arrays, strings, and hashtables.
-      - Eager evaluation, and <lazy>.
+      - Eager evaluation, and the `lazy` keyword.
 1. **Modules**:
       - A basic introduction to modules, how they show up in the file system, how and why you should use interfaces.
+      - *Example*: define a module type for partial ordering and vector clocks, and a driver to run it from the top-level.
       - Tips for designing good module interfaces.
-      - Effective use of modules, including interface components (like Comparable, Hashable, Sexpable in Core)
+      - Effective use of modules, including interface components (like `Comparable`, `Hashable`, `Sexpable` in Core)
       - How modules connect to files, the role of ml/mli files.
+      - *Example*: use `Sexpable` to convert a vector clock into a wire representation.
 1. **Synchronous I/O**:
-      - Basic input and output.
-Printf, and in/out channels.
+      - Basic input and output.  `Printf`, and in/out channels.
-      - reading and writing values using s-expressions, bin-prot and marshal.
+      - Explain reading and writing values using s-expressions, bin-prot and marshal.
+      - Introduce the `Unix` module (which also works on Windows), and use it to create a network echo server.
+      - *Example*: build an SNTP time synchronisation client using the `Unix` module and the `bitstring` library.
+1. **Syntax Extensions**
+      - The syntax extensions that come with Core, and how to use them and inspect the intermediate code that they generate.
+      - The key ones to cover are: `sexplib` for serialising a value to an s-expression string, and `fieldslib` and `variantslib` for iterating over the fields of a record and variant respectively.
+      - Maybe also, `bin-prot` for binary protocols and `pa_compare` for efficient comparison.

 ### Part II: Advanced Topics

 1. **Advanced Modules**:
-      - Functors
+      - Using functors to reuse module code and improve abstraction.
+      - *Example*: implement a heap module type, and binomial and leftist implementations of that type.
       - First-class modules, using a plug-in system as the motivating example.
-      - Sharing constraints. *[jyh: This is pretty important, we might want it in basic modules.]*
+      - Sharing constraints. *[jyh: This is pretty important, we might want it in basic modules.]* *[avsm: it does need functors or first-class modules to be explained first, so might be best left here?]*
       - recursive modules *[yminsky: Do we want to cover this?
 I've personally never used recursive modules.  jyh: I think so, they come up when making recursive type definitions involving abstract types. ]*
+      - How to define generalised algebraic data types (GADTs), and some example uses for them (e.g. a type-safe interpreter).
 1. **Concurrent Programming**
-      - Covers Lwt or Async.
-We still need to figure out which system to cover.
-I'm pretty torn on this one.
+      - Describe lightweight cooperative threads and their use for building event-driven systems.
+Introduce `Lwt` and basic primitives such as `bind` and `join`.
+Explain how to use the syntax extension.
+      - *Example*: cooperative coin flipping with *n* threads.
+      - Communicating between threads via `MVar`, a cooperative `Mutex`, and the `Stream` module.
+      - *Example*: implement binomial options pricing via a cooperative computation pipeline; an example of dynamic programming.
+      - The `Lwt_unix` bindings for building cooperative network servers.
+      - *Example*: port the earlier SNTP time client to be cooperatively threaded.
+      - Explain the implications for debugging, backtraces and exceptions when using cooperative threading.
+      - *Example*: build a distributed in-memory key/value object cache that stores JSON or s-expressions.
+Show how the Postgresql bindings can make this into a persistent store.
-1. **Syntax Extensions**
+1. **Objects**:
-      - The syntax extensions that come with Core, and how to use them.
-      - The key ones to cover are: sexplib, fieldslib, variantslib.
-      - Maybe also, bin-prot and pa_compare
-1. **Objects**: the structurally typed object system.
-Two good examples of object usage are lablgtk and js_of_ocaml where they interop nicely.
-Perhaps do a simple windowing system using lablgtk here?
-1. **Classes and Inheritance**: multiple inheritance and polymorphic classes. *[anil: this is a beefy chapter, so I wonder about space constraints.]*
+      - Explain the basics of the structurally typed object system, and how object signatures and subtyping work.
+Objects use dynamic dispatch, and hence can be more flexible in some situations than modules.
+      - Show how classes and inheritance work, and their interaction with structural typing.
+      - *Example*: use the `camlgraphics` package to build a object-oriented graphing module for tabular data.
-     - Design difference between classes and ADTs (adding a new variant vs. adding a new method).
+      - Discuss the design difference between classes and ADTs (adding a new variant vs. adding a new method).
+      - Objects are a powerful way to bridge to other languages such as Javascript.
+Describe how `js_of_ocaml` works.
+      - *Example*: use `js_of_ocaml` to build a Canvas version of the earlier graphing library.

 ### Part III: Tools and Internals

 This section is now about the internals of OCaml and helper tools:

-1. **Tuning the Runtime**: brief description of the heap representation of values, and GC profiling and tuning.
+1. **Tuning the Runtime**:
+      - brief description of the heap representation of values
+      - the `GC` and `Weak` modules for tuning and creating GC-friendly data structures.
+      - profiling and tuning performance via `ocamlprof`, `gprof` and `oprofile`.
 1. **Foreign Function Interface**: example of how to bind a library, and common pitfalls.
-1. **Camlp4**: a few examples of camlp4 tools and
+1. **Camlp4**: a few examples of `camlp4` tools and
    quotations/antiquotations (the XML parser might be quite a good one here).
 1. **Ocamlbuild**: Cover more in depth how to set up a project with